 - Project 2 Applied microbiology (5 ECTS)

 - Microbiology (10 ECTS)

 - Biochemistry (5 ECTS)

 - Physical chemistry (5 ECTS)

-- Mathematics 2 (5 ECTS)
+- Statistics (5 ECTS)

-Semester 2 shall give the students a further introduction to the basic knowledge and skills within natural sciences and engineering technology that are required of an engineer.
-At the same time the studetns are reuired to apply this knowledge for planning and running an independent project in the laboratory as well as analysing the outcome.
+This semester shall further introduce the basic knowledge and skills within natural sciences and engineering technology that are required of an engineer.
+At the same time, the students are required to apply this knowledge for planning and running an independent project in the laboratory as well as analysing the outcome.

-In the course of this semester's project the students shall be provided with a basic introduction to the field of industrial application of microorganisms for e.g. the production of bioenergy or waste water purification.
-CDIO as a method for solving problems is introduced and must be applied on a factual problem within applied microbiology.
+In the course of this semester's project, the students shall be provided with a basic introduction to the field of industrial application of microorganisms for e.g. the production of bioenergy or wastewater purification.
+CDIO as a framework is introduced and applied on a factual problem within applied microbiology.
 The project process is based on basic theoretical and practical competences acquired by the students in the academic subject, microbiology, which will run parallel to the project.
-The skills acquired within mathematics and statistics will, for instance, be applied in connection with the collection and analysis of data within the project framework.
+The skills acquired within statistics will be applied e.g. in connection with the collection and analysis of data within the project framework.
 Meanwhile it is important that the students reflect upon the differences and challenges going from the theoretical project work in semester one to the experimental setup during semester two.

-To a very large extent, the basic skills acquired by the students in the academic subjects, biochemistry and physical chemistry, involve enzyme kinetics, but are also applied as a basis for the understanding of e.g. biosynthesis, chemical equilibrium and reactivity which may be of significant relevance to the design and implementation of the experimental part of the project.
+To a very large extent, the basic skills acquired by the students in the academic subjects, biochemistry and physical chemistry, involve enzyme kinetics, but are also applied as a basis for the understanding of e.g. biosynthesis, chemical equilibrium, and reactivity, which may be of significant relevance to the design and implementation of the experimental part of the project.

-To ease the students' transition from being pupils to being students, an extra effort is put in during the initial semesters - by way of assistance in connection with assignment work, project work support and an introduction to good laboratory practice.
+To ease the students' transition from being pupils to being students, an extra effort is put in during the initial semesters - by way of assistance in connection with assignment work, project work support, and an introduction to good laboratory practice.

-- acquire basic skills within microbiology - acquire basic skills within biochemistry - acquire basic skills within physical chemistry - acquire basic skills within mathematics and statistics
+- acquire basic skills within microbiology

+- acquire basic skills within biochemistry

+- acquire basic skills within physical chemistry

+- acquire basic skills within statistics